metacity/joensuu-busmap/README.md

 > Note: Usually `line` and `name` are the same, but this isn't confirmed.
 Additionally, `routes` is propably never absent, but this isn't 100% sure either.

-The `routes` field will be an array of the following JSON objects:
+The `routes` field will be an array of the following JSON objects (routes):

 | Field       | Type      | Optional | Example value                 |
 | ----------- | --------- | -------- | ----------------------------- |